Luuuuuig/Bachelor-End-Project/docs/process/Process_Cleaned_V1.0.md

 ---

-# 6. Cross-cutting workload — interruptions and task switching
+# 6. Cross-cutting workload — interruptions and task switching----Observation

 The process above should not be interpreted as an uninterrupted sequence.